0xC0000054/sc4-add-new-ordinances/README.md

 # sc4-add-new-ordinances

 A DLL Plugin for SimCity 4 that experiments with adding new ordinances to the game.

+## Disclaimer:

+This mod is experimental, you probably should not test it in a city you care about.

 ## Known Issues